knowledge center

 Dog allergy symptoms often tend to be similar, irrespective of the cause of the allergy, and this does not help when you are trying to find out the cause of the problem.
 However, there are small indicators you should look out for if you believe your dog has an allergy, and that can be used to determine a likely cause.

-Dogs are no different to humans when it comes to allergies, and dog allergy symptoms are very similar to ours – sneezing, itching, and watering eyes.
+Dogs are no different from humans when it comes to allergies, and dog allergy symptoms are very similar to ours – sneezing, itching, and watering eyes.
 However, we humans generally have a rough idea of what is causing our allergy, and we also know that we have one, but your poor dog has no idea what is causing that awful itch.

 He sure can’t tell you, so let’s have a look at the more common dog allergy symptoms, and how they can be used to perhaps determine what is causing them.
 ‘Perhaps’ is used because dog allergies are notoriously difficult to diagnose, but the dog itself might help you.